saulbel/proxmox-packer/README.md

 ## How to setup this project locally
 - First we should download it with either `git clone` or as `.zip`.
 - Then we will execute `setup.sh` in order to install `packer 1.8`.
-- Then you will have to modify `vars.json` with your `proxmox` data.
+- Then you will have to modify `vars` file with your `proxmox` data.

 ## How to run it
 - Once you have everything ready, we can check if our config is valid: